 At the conclusion of the first treatment phase, teeth are still not resting in their final locations.
 This can take place during the second treatment phase.
 Sometimes, removing certain baby teeth may help with proper eruption during the resting phase.
 This means that periodic follow-up appointments may be required, typically every six months.

 Patients will typically need another treatment phase after the rest of their permanent teeth erupt, although this is not always the case.
 Phase II orthodontic treatment is less complex and lengthy.
 For example, permanent teeth removal can be prevented with Phase I orthodontic treatment.
 Phase II treatment may simply involve the alignment of teeth into their proper positions or help with the bite because most of the needed work was accomplished during Phase I.

 The type and timing of treatment depend on the severity and nature of the issue, but Phase I treatment normally takes about 6 to 18 months for children who are between seven and 10 years old.
 The rest of the permanent teeth typically require from 12 to 24 months until eruption, at which point the child will be ready for Phase II orthodontic treatment.
 Phase II can last from 12 to 24 months.

 Comprehensive orthodontic treatment involves the use of traditional braces, at times in conjunction with another orthodontic device after the eruption of most permanent teeth.
 This occurs on average at age 12.
 Patients needing comprehensive treatment do not require additional stages of treatment and it normally lasts 12 to 30 months.

 Patients requiring comprehensive orthodontic treatment do not have severe crowding or bite issues that necessitate early treatment.
 They can also be patients with severe bite issues requiring earlier intervention.
-In other cases, they could be those with severe bite problems who can be more easily treated when going through a growth spurt to help correct their complaint.
+In other cases, those with severe bite problems can be more easily treated when going through a growth spurt.